ThatTotallyRealMyth/GhostHuntingInSplunk/Payloads&Binaries.md

 Something interesting I had great success doing in the OSTH/OSIR is using other CTFs like Cyber defenders etc and figuring out common repeating patterns for malware as well as the fact that most malware I see irl but also in CTFs is renamed to match legitmate ones.
 To pick this up best we look for non microsoft signed executables or executables with microsoft/expected names but not signed by microsoft.
-I had a whole long list of these that I made prior to the exam from other ctfs, like c:\Windows\Tasks\7z.exe|svchost.exe etc but to make it more repeatable and useable for others; i tried to create this query:
+I had a whole long list of these that I made prior to the exam from other ctfs, like c:\Windows\tasks|temp\<normal binary>.exe etc but to make it more repeatable and useable for others; i tried to create this query:

 ```sql